han-yejun/han-yejun.github.io/_posts/2022-11-01-papers-researches.markdown

 ---
 layout: post
-title: Papers and Researches
+title: Analysis of Household's Economy
 updated: 2023-11-01 12:00:00 +0300 #표시날짜
 date: 2023-11-01 12:00:00 +0300 #정렬순서
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
-img: # Add image post (optional)
+img: paper1.png # Add image post (optional)
 tags: [paper, study, research, thesis] # add tag
 ---